 Happy Friday and welcome to another addition of the SmallGovCon Week in Review.
-Mark your calendars as Haley Claxton will be featured on the Big Bid Theory podcast speaking about small business set-asides next week.
-Find out more here.
-And, of course, there are some interesting updates from the world of federal contracting this past week.
+As always, there are some interesting updates from the world of federal contracting this past week.

 This week saw a number of interesting stories from Uncle Sam’s purchasing programs, including how supply chain management fits into the COVID-19 response, a teen winning government contracts, and 2020 federal contract spending on track to top last year.